 Lizard collection and husbandry

 Forty-two male L. delicata were collected across two sites between 28 August and 8 September 2015, across the Sydney region.
 Lizards were caught by hand or by mealworm fishing and were transported individually in calico bags in an ice-cooler to Macquarie University.
 Lizards were housed in a temperature-controlled room and were provided with a thermal gradient to allow thermoregulation.
 Each lizard was kept individually in an opaque plastic enclosure measuring 35cm x 25cm x 15cm (L x W x H).
 Each enclosure was lined with newspaper and lizards were given access to a water bowl and tree bark as a refuge.
 Enclosures were placed under UV light (11L:13D).
 Lizards were fed three to four small crickets (Acheta domestica) dusted with calcium powder and multi-vitamin every two days when metabolism measurements were not taking place.
-An animal collection was approved by the New South Wales National Parks and Wildelife Service (SL101549) and procedures were approved by the Macquarie University Ethics committee (ARA 2015/015) and University of New South Wales Animal Care and Ethics committee (ACEC 15/51A).
+An animal collection was approved by the New South Wales National Parks and Wildlife Service (SL101549) and procedures were approved by the Macquarie University Ethics committee (ARA 2015/015) and University of New South Wales Animal Care and Ethics committee (ACEC 15/51A).

 Quantifying metabolic reaction norms